No Rafa vs. Roger at US Open: del Potro beats Federer in QF | KitchenerPost.ca

 That began a run of three points in a row for del Potro to claim that set, the last when Federer pushed a backhand volley long.

-The suspense in the fourth set was brief: At 2-all, Federer dumped an overhead into the bottom of the net to gift a third break point of the game, which del Potro converted with a stinging cross-court backhand return winner to nose ahead for good.
+The suspense in the fourth set was brief: At 2-all, Federer dumped an overhead into the bottom of the net to gift del Potro a third break point in that game.
+It was converted with a stinging cross-court backhand return winner.

+"I did everything well.
+I served so good.
+I hit my forehand as hard as I can," del Potro said.
+"And I think we played a great match and I deserved to win at the end."

-Del Potro showed no ill effects from his 3 1/2-hour, five-set comeback victory in the fourth round — or the illness that's been bothering him and had the 6-foot-6 (1.98-meter) Argentine coughing into a towel late in the second set.
-His forehands were powerful and precise, including one reflex pass hit so hard and so close to Federer's head that he ducked out of the way.
+He showed no residual effects from his 3 1/2-hour, five-set comeback victory in the fourth round — or the illness that had the 6-foot-6 (1.98-meter) Argentine coughing into a towel in the second set Wednesday.
+One of his many powerful and precise forehands stood out: a reflex passing shot struck so hard and so close to the at-the-net Federer's head that he ducked out of the way.

-Federer was uncharacteristically off at moments, including a very bad forehand volley that was way off the mark and set up del Potro's match point.
+Uncharacteristically off at times, Federer shanked a very bad forehand volley to set up del Potro's match point.

+"It was one of those matches where, if I ran into a good guy, I was going to lose, I felt.
+I don't want to say I was in a negative mindset, but I knew going in that I'm not in a safe place," Federer said.
+"Rightfully so, I'm out of this tournament, because I wasn't good enough — in my mind, in my body, and in my game. ...
+If you're missing all three, it's going to be tough."

 Follow Howard Fendrich on Twitter at http://twitter.com/HowardFendrich